Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/04/should-the-application-process-be-anonymised.md

 What do you think of anonymous application processes?
 Discuss with us in the comments.

 This article appeared in the current ETH magazine "life" .

+the latest issue of "life".
+(PDF, 2.9 MB)